mattlukac/alpha-inference/pipeline/README.md

 5. Using bed files with windows centered on human specific sites in several genomic regions (synonymous, missense, etc.), compute diploSHIC feature vectors.
+6. Wrangle and save the feature vectors.
-6. Predict on many replicate samples of feature vectors, and compare results across different genomic regions.
+7. Predict on many replicate samples of feature vectors, and compare results across different genomic regions.